-- Courtesy Hours: During these hours noise should not be audible at a level that bothers others outside the hall, house, or suite, and students are expected to respond positively to neighbor requests to decrease noise.
-Stereos, radios, musical instruments, and televisions should be played at reasonable times and at a volume that will not negatively impact others.
-Courtesy hours are in effect in a residence hall, house, or suite at all times when approved social events or quiet hours are not in effect.
+- Courtesy Hours: During these hours, noise should not be audible at a level that bothers others outside the hall, house, or suite, and students are expected to respond positively to neighbor’s requests to decrease noise.
+Speakers, musical instruments, and televisions should be played at reasonable times and at a volume that will not negatively impact others.
+Courtesy hours are in effect in a residence hall, house, or suite at all times when approved social events are not in effect.

 - Quiet Hours: During these hours, noise should not be audible outside the individual room.
 Quiet hours are in effect in every residence area from 12:00AM to 8:00AM Monday through Friday and from 2:00AM to 8:00AM on Saturday and Sunday.
-Certain residence areas have more restrictive quiet hours set by the college or by the residents.
 Common rooms, common spaces, and lounges are recommended for larger group activities.

 Students must follow all municipal, state, and federal fire safety procedures and laws including not tampering with or using safety or fire equipment such as alarm systems or fire extinguishers except in an actual emergency.

 The following items are prohibited from the residence halls:

 - The use or possession of any flammable substances, flame emitting articles, open coiled/flamed items, or candles